andreilupau/andreilupau/README.md

 # Hello, I'm Andrei 👋

-🎓 Software Engineering Student at University of Oradea
+🎓 I'm a Student at University of Oradea in Computer Science and Engineering
-💻 Passionate about C#, Web Development, and Databases
+💻 I have knowledge in C#, Web Development, and Databases
-🌱 Currently learning .NET, SQL, and building real-world projects
+🌱 Currently learning .NET, SQL, and building projects

 ---